-- PIRSA Fisheries and Aquaculture staff monitor and investigate breaches of the aquaculture stock translocation requirements under the Livestock Act 1997 and inappropriate use of chemicals in accordance with chemical use approvals issued under the Aquaculture Regulations 2016.
-Provide assistance to Biosecurity or the Commonwealth with regard to breaches of Australian Pesticide and Veterinary Medicine Authority (APVMA) permitted or registered chemicals.
+- PIRSA Fisheries and Aquaculture staff monitor and investigate breaches of the aquaculture stock translocation licence conditions and inappropriate use of chemicals. - Provide assistance to Biosecurity or the Commonwealth with regard to breaches of Australian Pesticide and Veterinary Medicine Authority (APVMA) permitted or registered chemicals.
 Investigation of breaches includes taking evidence and undertaking a site visit in conjunction with PIRSA Biosecurity Officers to determine the nature of the breach.
-Investigations may result in legal action or education of licence holders. - PIRSA Fisheries and Aquaculture staff investigate unusual mortalities and suspected disease as per the reporting requirements under the Aquaculture Regulations 2016.
+Investigations may result in legal action or education of licence holders.

+• PIRSA Fisheries and Aquaculture staff investigate unusual mortalities and suspected disease as per the reporting requirements under the Aquaculture Regulations 2016.
 Investigations may include site visits to obtain information from the farmer, inspection of the stock register and the taking of samples for laboratory diagnosis.
 Investigations may result in assistance to the licence holder, administrative or legal action and education of licence holders.
 If an investigation results in the detection of an infectious or notifiable disease, then this may initiate an emergency response led by Biosecurity.